Constructing Tough Buildings for a Tough Environment

 Expansive and unobstructed interiors allow the same steel building to adapt to many different purposes over time.
 Pre-engineered steel buildings owners can also reconfigure and remodel the interior quickly and easily if needed.

 Green— Steel is by far the most recycled material in the world.
-RHINO steel building systems contain as much as 90.7% recycled steel.
+RHINO steel building systems contain a high level of recycled steel.
 Once the structure reaches the end of its usefulness, the steel framing is sold to be recycled once again.
 Steel can be recycled endlessly without losing any of its inherent strength.

 Buyers of pre-engineered metal buildings in Connecticut may finish RHINO in colorful high-strength steel panels, brick, glass, stone, stucco, tilt-up concrete, of any other standard exterior treatment.